grafana/agent/docs/sources/shared/flow/reference/components/otelcol-filter-attribute-block.md

 `value` | `any`    | The attribute value to match against. |         | no

 If `value` isn't set, any value will match.
-The type of `value` could be a number, a string, or a Boolean.
+The type of `value` could be a number, a string, or a boolean.